ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 The table stakes are:

-* Education
-* Practice
+* Education: we need to learn some new tricks.
+* Practice: it's not enough to learn them, we also need to implement them (possibly with a few failures in the process and trying again and again).
-* Time: 3-5 years to have an impact
+* Time: minimum 3-5 years to have an impact.
-* Investment
+* Investment: time costs money.
 * Influence: we need to reach up and down in the organization. *Everybody* needs to participate.
-* Communication
+* Communication: needs to be in the plan from the get-go or it will not work.
 * External help: both Amazon Prime and Netflix run on AWS.
 They don't block each other, they learn from each other.
-* Leadership: consistent, invested, resilient
+* Leadership: needs to be consistent, they need to be invested and resilient.

+If you don't have these factors in place, SWARM   won't work.

 These are based on simple principles:
 * People are basically good.
 "Everyone is trying to help".
 Assume this is always true.
 * Sustainable flow of value is the goal.
 We need to learn new metrics and techniques.
-* Theory of Constraints: one constraint at a time.
+* Theory of Constraints: only tackle one constraint at a time.

+Underlying principles:
 1) Visualize -> stabilize -> optimize!
+You cannot change a system if you don't know what that system looks like, so visualize!
+Use event storming, value stream mapping or whatever you need.
+Stabilizing means that even if the system is horribly bad, you want it to be consistently horribly bad because only then can you observe what impact your changes actually have.
-2) Start small, get data
+2) Start small, get data.

+> "If we have data, let's look at data.
+If all we have are opinions, let's go with mine!" - Jim Barksdale

-3) Learn from mistakes, iterate
+3) Learn from mistakes, iterate.
-=> This is all of it

 ### Summing it up
 * Don't be fooled!
 It's easy to believe that this time will be different.
 * You can't defeat the universe.
-Mastery is understanding how to work within the grain.
+Mastery is understanding how to work with the grain.
+Don't try to fight all the universal, inevitable things.
 That means adapting, iterating and combining techniques for your context and the changes around you.
 * There is no magic formula!
-* ...
-TODO check
+But there definitely is hope.
+* This all takes education, time, practice and other things like investment and leadership.

 ## Seven (plus/minus two) ways your brain screws you up - Joseph Pelrine & Jasmine Zahno